James G. Berret: Early life

 Berret was born in what was then Baltimore County, Maryland on February 12, 1815.
-He was of French heritage and his father had had been brought to America after his parents and most of his family had been killed during the Haitian Revolution.
+He was of French heritage and his father had been brought to America after his parents and most of his family had been killed during the Haitian Revolution.
 The nurse who helped him and his sister escape was able to bring the family jewels which were sold to pay for his education.
 His mother, maiden name O'Connell, was from Baltimore.
 James Berret had only two years of formal education before his father pulled him out to help on the farm, which they inherited from James' mother's family.
 When his father died in 1831, Berret took over the farm full-time.
 In 1836, at the age of 21, he was elected to the Maryland state legislature to represent the newly formed Carroll County.
 He served two one-year terms from 1837 to 1839.